 Patients can expect moderate cheek soreness and possibly discomfort while chewing for a few days.
 You might notice an increase in cheek fullness as normal swelling from surgery.
 This swelling subsides and after a couple of weeks you can start to see the changes in cheek contour.
 The swelling will increase and decrease with activity and rest but will generally subside at about the 3 months mark when healing from surgery is mostly complete.
 As with all surgical procedures, plan appropriately with any upcoming special occasions.

-To schedule a consultation with Dr. Sood, contact our office in the New Jersey area.
+To schedule a consultation with Dr. Sood, contact our office.